 The amount of light in your learning environment can affect your achievement.
 Some people study and learn better in a brightly lit area, while others achieve more in dimly lit surroundings.

-You have a very high preference for light.
-You prefer bright light for learning or studying.
-It helps you be productive.
+You have a moderate preference for light.
+You prefer an average amount of light for learning and studying.